NOVEL CORONAVIRUS (COVID-19) UPDATE

-One new case was acquired overseas, and one case was acquired interstate.
-Seven previously reported cases have been excluded following further investigation.
-The total number of cases in NSW since the beginning of the pandemic is 63,023.
+No new cases were acquired overseas.
+The total number of cases in NSW since the beginning of the pandemic is 66,835.

-Sadly, NSW Health is today reporting the deaths of 15 people with COVID-19 – eight women and seven men.
+Sadly, NSW Health is reporting the deaths of eight people who had COVID-19 – five men and three women.

-Three people were in their 50s, two people were in their 60s, two people were in their 70s, six people in their 80s, and two people were in their 90s.
+One person was in their 20s, one person was in their 50s, two people were in their 60s, two people were in their 70s, and two people were in their 80s.

-Five people were from western Sydney, four people were from south western Sydney, three people were from the Nepean Blue Mountains area, two people were from Sydney’s inner west, and one person was from south eastern Sydney.
+Three people were from south western Sydney, two people were from western Sydney, one person was from south eastern Sydney, one person was from Sydney’s inner city, and one person was from Wellington in western NSW.

-Nine people were not vaccinated, one had received one dose of a COVID-19 vaccine, and five people had received two doses of a COVID-19 vaccine.
+Five people were not vaccinated, one person had received one dose, and two people with underlying health conditions had received two doses of a COVID-19 vaccine.

-Two people from the Nepean Blue Mountains area who died acquired their infections in an aged care setting – a woman in her 90s at the Hawkesbury Living Aged Care Facility in Richmond and a woman in her 80s at the Uniting Springwood Aged Care Facility.

 NSW Health extends its sincere condolences to their loved ones.